pecknigel/learning-resources/open-tasks.md

 These have not yet progressed to being assigned as tasks.
 They are ideas for possible future development.

+Learning project for a simple Express API that makes mathematical calculations.

 Practice Project for Jekyll Static Site Builder - Set up GitHub Pages Site.

 Create a website using a mobile git client.
 GitHub Pages.
 Working Copy.
 Git.